simonmichael/hledger/MANUAL.md

 - hledger's output follows the decimal point character, digit grouping, and digit group separator character used in the journal.

 - hledger print shows amounts for all postings, and shows unit prices for amounts which have them.
-(This currently means that it does not print multi-commodity transactions in valid journal format.)
+(This means that it does not currently print multi-commodity transactions in valid journal format.)

+- hledger print ignores the --effective flag, always showing both dates. ledger print shows only the effective date with --effective, but not vice versa.

 - hledger's default commodity directive (D) sets the commodity for subsequent commodityless amounts, and contributes to that commodity's